MAC-nificent Tyger Valley, South Africa

 Designing and installing a system suspended very high above the ground and that could cope with the high level of natural ambient light in one of Cape Town’s premier shopping centers was a challenge, but one that Martin and Litec could meet.

-It is said that good things come to those who wait, which was certainly true for Martin’s South African distributor, Electrosonic, who was contacted more than a year ago by Marcel Zandberg of Slave Distributors in Cape Town regarding a top secret project.
+It is said that good things come to those who wait, which was certainly true for Martin’s South African distributor, Electrosonic, who was contacted more than a year ago by Marcel Zandberg of the Cape Town distributor, regarding a top secret project.

 At the time, all Marcel could tell Electrosonic’s Entertainment Lighting Manager, Bruce Schwartz, was that they needed the brightest lights that Electrosonic could offer.
 That was the start of what became a challenging project at the Tyger Valley shopping center in Cape Town.
 Situated in Bellville, the Tyger Valley Shopping Center comprises a massive retail area spread over three levels, offering everything from retail stores to restaurants.
 The center also provides entertainment for the whole family, with regular events for children, a variety of exhibitions, product launches, celebrity performances, competitions and annual festive season activities.